Is AFLURIA® QUAD the funded influenza vaccine for pregnant women?

 Can influenza and whooping cough booster vaccinations be given at the same visit?

-If the woman is between 28–38 weeks of pregnancy (in their third trimester) the influenza vaccine and whooping cough booster vaccine (Tdap) can be administered at the same visit.
+If the woman is in her second or third trimester, the influenza vaccine and whooping cough booster vaccine (Tdap) can be administered at the same visit.
 Both vaccines are funded for pregnant women.

 Can women with a history of miscarriage receive an influenza vaccination?